1986: Hosting the Sub Pop USA radio show on KCMU (now KEXP) in Seattle.

 1991: Backstage at the Paramount Theater with Nirvana’s Krist Novoselic.

-Bruce Pavitt (born March 7, 1959) is an American music historian, critic, DJ, speaker, author, founder of Sub Pop records, and current co-founder and Creative Director of 8Stem interactive music.
+Bruce Pavitt (born March 7, 1959) is an American music historian, critic, DJ, speaker, author, founder of the Sub Pop record label.

 He is most famous for creating the Grunge music phenomenon in the early 1990s.
 Pavitt not only released the first albums by Soundgarden, Mudhoney, and Nirvana, but equally important, built a compelling narrative of the Seattle music scene in the international press that captured